 As mentioned earlier, it is preferable and more praiseworthy to set the alarm, sleep, and then to wake up specially, to offer the Night Prayer.

 The intention for every prayer, including Tahajjud, is made in the heart.
 Verbally making an intention, is a bidah/bidat (innovation) and against the teachings of the Sunnah.
 The intention is to determine which prayer is to be prayed, and the number of rakat offered in it.

 The prayer commences with raising the hands up to the shoulders or ear-lobes, saying, ‘Allahu Akbar’ once.
 Fingers should be stretched apart and not placed close together.

-The right hand is placed over the left, on the chest.
-The eyes must be focused on the place of prostration.
+We place the right hand over the left, on the chest.
+We must focus the eyes on the place of prostration.

 Sana (the opening dua)

 Then, we recite the following: Subhaanaka Allaahumma wa bihamdika, wa tabaaraka ismuka wa ta’aala jadduka, wa laa ilaaha ghayruka (It glorifies and praises Allah as well as His Name, Majesty and Oneness.

 Seek refuge with Allah from Shaytan with the words: